 About Residential Life and Housing

-There are more than 1,750 graduate and undergraduate students who reside in the University's nine residence halls and fourteen houses, including five graduate student houses.
+There are more than 1,750 graduate and undergraduate students who reside in the University's nine residence halls and fourteen houses, including three graduate student houses.

 The goal of the Residential Life and Housing (RLH) Office is to provide a living environment that allows for academic pursuits, interpersonal interactions, educational opportunities and social events.
 The environment created is intended to encourage freedom of action and self-expression within the context of community responsibility.

 The Office of Residential Life and Housing is committed to promoting respect on the Clark campus.
 Throughout the year, various programs, speakers, and bulletin boards will focus on respect for one's self, respect for one's community, and respect for differences.
 Please assist us with this initiative by leaving negative attitudes, bias and prejudice behind.

 - The right to read and study free from interference

 - The right to sleep in one's room without disturbance